Learn how to make a beautiful 3D paper heart box for that special gift or just to show someone just how much you love them!

 One of the things I love about hearts is how versatile they are.
 Sure, they’re popular at Valentine’s Day, but I love to use and see them year-round.
-In some cultures, hearts are a symbol of Christmastime as well.
 And hearts are always a great way to show someone that you love them.
 I have many heart-shaped projects on my blog, including my heart-shaped handwarmers, map pillow, and origami winged heart.
-So for Day 16 of my MAKE IT MERRY: 25 Days of Maker Projects Christmas, I’ve created a special 3D paper heart box.
+So I created a special 3D paper heart box.

 Getting the curves just right at the top of the heart box is a little tricky, but I’ve made it easier by providing an extra curved guide piece that you can use to train the sides into the curves.
 I like this technique and I think it makes for a better finished project.

 Watch the FULL assembly video for this pretty paper heart box here:

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 - 2 sheets of cardstock, 65 lb. or thicker 12″ x 12″—avoid using glitter or metallic paper as it is hard to glue

 - A way to cut the cardstock (I used a Cricut with a scoring stylus)

 - My free SVG cut files/patterns for the paper heart box (available in my free resource library—get the password at the bottom of this post)